legendcodermartino1245/ldac-optimization-guide/README.md

 Even if a codec isn't currently active, Android can silently reapply its override settings during renegotiation or reconnect.
 This is how old LDAC tweaks can corrupt future Bluetooth behavior — unless properly cleared.

-Developer Options do not persist across reconnections and reboots which means Samsung LDAC Override is back as soon as heapdhoens disconnect.
+Developer Options do not persist across reconnections and reboots which means Samsung LDAC Override is back as soon as headphones disconnect.
 But that doesnt mean the dev options are not there anymore they still are alive but samsung is overriding them futher proving the point that you always need to default all settings when you are done with dev settings.

 ## Bluetooth Codec Changer